 The bonds have a lock-in for 5 years.
 An investor who needs premature redemption can trade the bond in the secondary market via a demat account anytime after 5 years.

 Fixed Deposits (FDs)

 Fixed Deposit is an evergreen investment tool offered by banks and NBFCs (Non-banking Financial Institutions) to individuals.
 Investors need to put in a lump sum amount of money with the chosen financial institution for a specified period of time per their choice, from the terms offered by the bank/ NBFC.
 Money is considered to be safe and locked in for the agreed and chosen period.
-Maturity amount consists of the principal and the interest accrued on the account.
-If the investor so chooses, he/ she can opt for periodic payouts of the interest amount to his/ her bank account during the tenure of FD to manage month expenses as well.
+The maturity amount consists of the principal and the interest accrued on the account.
+If the investor so chooses, he/ she can opt for periodic payouts of the interest amount to his/ her bank account during the tenure of FD to manage monthly expenses as well.
 Reinvestment of the entire maturity proceeds is also allowed for further capital appreciation.
 Interest rates offered for various terms are generally better with NBFCs compared to banks.
-Premature redemptions allowed but against a penalty, thus not advisable.
+Premature redemptions are allowed but against a penalty, thus not advisable.

 - Fixed Deposit as an investment tool is within reach across income groups in the country with the minimum amount stipulated for a fixed deposit being INR 5000 only.

 - Fixed Deposit is one of the most stable and safe investment instruments available to investors.